ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftTakeoff.rst

 IAircraftTakeoff
 ================

-.. py:class:: IAircraftTakeoff
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftTakeoff

    object

    Interface used to access the takeoff options for an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftTakeoff

 Overview
 --------